aliciasillers/PacBio-Methylation-Data-Project-Documentation/PacBio-Primrose-in-Ubuntu.md

 conda activate cpg
 ```

 The next code takes the .py file and your aligned .bam file as input and should produce .bed and .bg files.
-Keep in mind that if you close and reopen Ubuntu between running the environment code and the following code, you will need to activate the environment again using conda activate cpg.
+Keep in mind that if you close and reopen Ubuntu between running the environment code and the following code, you will need to activate the environment again using "conda activate cpg"

 ```bash
 python aligned_bam_to_cpg_scores.py -b input.bam -f ref.fasta -o label -d /path/to/model